AMD Ryzen 5 5600X Review: The Mainstream Knockout

 AMD's Ryzen 5000: Come for the gaming and rendering performance, but stay for the Office experience?
 OK, probably not.
 If you're looking to build a screaming-fast computer, you're probably not doing it to run office applications like Word at breakneck speeds.
 However, these types of applications are ubiquitous the world over, and snappy performance is important for daily tasks.
 This is another area that AMD has long offered middling performance, but Zen 3 climbs the ranks impressively.

 For a perfect example of how the Ryzen 5000 chips deliver new levels of snappiness, look no further than the application start-up benchmark.
 The Ryzen 5 5600X, again at stock settings, delivers a snappier experience than Intel's overclocked chips.
 Given the performance we see from the prior-gen Ryzen chips in this chart, that's nothing short of phenomenal.
-AMD has come a long way from that first-gen Ryzen 5 1600X.

 You'd be hard-pressed to find any weakness with the Ryzen 5 5600X in this roster of tests - there simply isn't one.
 Sure, it trails Intel's far more expensive chips in a few threaded workloads, but that's hardly a concern given the price point.